Duyen-codes/bikeApp/README.md

 ### Journey list view

+#### Recommended

-pagination was implemented for listing journeys
+- List journeys: pagination table was implemented for listing journeys
+- For each journey show departure and return stations, covered distance in kilometers and duration in minutes

 [add image here]

+#### Additional

+- [x] Pagination
+- [x] Searching

 ### Station list